 The Right Way to Show Enthusiasm in a Follow-up Email

 You applied for the job and had a great interview, but now you have to write a carefully worded follow-up email to your interviewer(s).
 First off, yes, everyone you interviewed with should receive at least a “thank you!” email from you.
-And the email needs to be written well, with a few personal touches, and to show your enthusiasm for the role.
+The email needs to be written well, with a few personal touches, and show your enthusiasm for the role.

 While it’s only a few hundred words, writing a good follow-up email accomplishes a few important things.
 First, it signals to the interviewer that you’re not only interested in the role, but also respect their time and effort in bringing you in.
 Second, it’s an opportunity to remind them of a shared interest, background, experience, etc. that you talked about in the meeting.
 Third, it allows you to reiterate why you’re the right person for the role.
 So, it’s the perfect opportunity to wrap up what was a great interview.